Team Pentacle: Operation

 Headquartered in Mumbai under the direction of Kumar, Team Pentacle is operational all over India, with more than 100 members from almost all states.
 It has operational units in the New Delhi, Bangaluru and Ranchi.

 Mission

-The stated mission of Team Pentacle is to edify and illuminate people about the hidden world of the paranormal and UFOlogy and to breakt the myths and dogma under which India is covered these days.
+The stated mission of Team Pentacle is to edify and illuminate people about the hidden world of the paranormal and UFOlogy and to break the myths and dogma under which India is covered these days.
 In India, this is confined to a sect of people who think are the masters without any proper practical knowledge.
 As well said in around the world : the true knowing people are always hidden and are rarely found in the open market.
 The organization has taken up this task to gain knowledge from those hidden sects and transfer it to all.

 In the media

 Some of Team Pentacle's investigations have been covered on television and in leading daily paper in India.